drunarayan/python4astronomy/readme.md

 ## Availability of JupyterLab Virtual Machine (Your Virtual Laptop)

-***Your virtual laptops will be online and available Sunday Morning 11:00 AM to Tuesday Evening 11:00 PM Pacific Time each week***.
+***Your virtual laptops will be online and available Sunday Morning 11:00 AM to Tuesday Evening 11:00 PM Pacific Time each week*** for use in the classroom and for completing your assignments.
+The google VM is not available at times other than those specified below.
 * [START Sun 11:00 AM Pacific - click to convert for your time zone](https://www.inyourowntime.zone/2026-03-08_11.00_America.Los_Angeles?forget=1){:target="_blank"}
 * [END Tue 11:00 PM Pacific - click to convert for your time zone](https://www.inyourowntime.zone/2026-03-10_23.00_America.Los_Angeles?forget=1){:target="_blank"}